 After some time, you will be able to have your Australian shepherd perform tricks and tasks without receiving treats.
-You might be worried that since your Aussie is so intelligent that they will start to refuse to perform their tasks if you take away the treats.
+You might be worried that since your Aussie is so intelligent that they will start to refuse to perform tasks if you take away treats.
 If you slowly fade out giving treats, your Aussie should continue its learned good behaviors.

 Using a clicker for training can also make phasing out treats easier as well.
 Not only does your Aussie associate treats with doing something good, but they also associate the clicking sound with doing the desired task.
 As you phase out treats, continue using the clicker, so your Aussie still knows they are doing something good.

 Having a strong relationship with an Australian shepherd makes training much easier.
 Your Aussie will trust you and know that you are the one in charge versus the Aussie taking charge.
 Build a strong bond by setting up daily routines and socializing your Aussie with other people and dogs.